Are you worried about things going on at home and with your family?

 - This might be an adult that you live with, an adult in your wider family, an adult at school or an adult at an after school club or hobby that you do.

-- You can also tell a friend first and come up with a plan to how you can share your worry with a trusted adult.
+- You can also tell a friend first and come up with a plan on how you can share your worry with a trusted adult.

 - If you find it hard to identify a trusted adult you can get support from childline.
 You can call them on 08001111 or find them online at www.childlineorg.uk